One of the problems the Xbox 360 has always had is no built-in WiFi, except for the Xbox Slim.

 The Xbox Slim is the only Xbox to come with built-in WiFi, while all the others need a dongle/adapter to connect to the router.

-Microsoft had an official WiFi adapter for the Xbox 360 that can be bought but is still available.
+Microsoft had an official WiFi adapter for the Xbox 360 that can be bought and is still available.

 If you have a laptop running Windows, it can be configured with an Xbox 360 to get a wireless signal.

 While not ideal for long-term use, it can work in a pinch when no adapter is available.

 How To Connect an Xbox 360 to the Internet

 Most external wireless adapters for the 360 work by making the Xbox think it is plugged into a wired Ethernet line.

 Most of the adapters require being configured with a computer before plugging into a 360.